Poetry & Contemplation

 Presented by: Jan Zwicky

-Discover how the power of contemplation can inspire your creativity.
-Learn to listen to and edit your poems.
-Dynamic group meetings include discussion of participants’ works in progress as well as exercises designed to foster contemplative awareness and literary technique.
+Learn to listen to your own work and to edit your poems with care and confidence.
+Group meetings include discussion of participants’ works in progress as well as exercises designed to foster contemplative awareness and literary technique.
 Each participant has the opportunity to meet one-on-one with the presenter.

-Except for the workshops and one-on-ones, this program will be held in silence.
+Except for the workshops and one-on-ones, this program is held in silence.

 Jan Zwicky has led poetry workshops and taught in writing and philosophy programs across Canada.
 She has published six volumes of poetry, including Songs for Relinquishing the Earth, which won Canada’s Governor General’s Award, Robinson’s Crossing, Thirty-Seven Small Songs & Thirteen Silences and, most recently, Griffin Prize nominee Forge.

 TUITION: $545 CDN / 5 nights (meals & accommodation extra)